-Form of Proxy No. of Shares he I/We NRIC / Passport / Company No (BLOCK LETTERS) of, (full address) being a member/members of Ygl Convergence Berhad (Company No. 649013-W) hereby app ooint NRIC / Passport No. of or fail or failing him, NRIC / Passport No of Annua Chairman of the Meeting as my/our proxy to vote in my/our name(s) on my/our bal General Meeting of the Company to be held at The Northam hotel, No. 55, Jalan signon Tuesday, 30 June 2015 at 11.00 a.m. at any adjournment thereof.
+I/We NRIC / Passport / Company No of (BLOCK LETTERS) (full address) a member/members of Ygl Convergence Berhad (Company No. 649013-W) hereby appo int ······································ NRIC / Passport No of or failing him,NRIC / Passport No or the Gener Chairman of the Meeting as my/our proxy to vote in my/our name(s) on my/our behalf at al Meeting of the Company to be held at The Northam Hotel, No. 55, Jalan Sultan Ahmac 27 May 2016 at 11.00 a.m. at any adjournment thereof.
 NO. RESOLUTIONS For Against 1.
-To approve the payment of Directors' fees for the financial year ended 31 Decembe 2014 r 2.
-To re-elect Dr. Ch'ng Huck Khoon as Director of the Company 3.
-To re-elect Mr. Chua Kiat Eng as Director of the Company 4.
+To approve the payment of Directors' fees for the financial year ended 31 December 2015 2.
+To re-elect Mr. Yeap Kong Chean as Director of the Company 3.
+To re-elect En.
+Ahmad Fuad Bin Mohd Ali as Director of the Company 4.
 To re-appoint Messrs.
-Cheng & Co as Auditors for the ensuing year and to authorise Directors to fix their remuneration ; 5.
-Ordinary Resolution - Authority to the Directors to issue and allot shares pursuant to Section 132D of the Companies Act, 1965) Strik e out whichever not applicable indicate your vote by 'X' in the respective box of each resolution.
-Unless voting instr ABOVE, the proxy will vote or abstain from voting as he/she thinks fit. uction s are in dicated in the Note: Please note that the short description given above of the Resolutions to be passed do reflect the intent and purpose of the Resolutions.
-Shareholders are encouraged to refer General Meeting for the full purpose and intent of the Resolutions to be passed.
-As wit ness my/our hand(s) this day of, 2015.
+Cheng & Co. as Auditors for the ensuing year and to authorise Directors to fix their remuneration 5.
+Ordinary Resolution - Authority to the Directors to issue and allot shares pursuant to Section 132D of the Companies Act, 1965 6.
+Special Resolution - Proposed Amendments to the Articles of Association of the Company.
+Strik e out whichever not applicable indicate your vote by 'X' in the respective box of each resolution.
+Unless voting instructionabove, the proxy will vote or abstain from voting as he/she thinks fit. tions are in dicated in the Note: Please note that the short description given above of the Resolutions to be passed do not in any way whatsoever reflect the intent and purpose of the Resolutions.
+Shareholders are encouraged to refer to the Notice of 12th Annual General Meeting for the full purpose and intent of the Resolutions to be passed.
+As wit ness my/our hand(s) this day of, 2016.
+Signat ure of Member / Common Seal of the Corporate Shareholders